 National Energy Customer Framework (NECF)

-Effective 1 July 2015, Energex must comply with the National Energy Customer Framework.
+Effective 1 July 2015, we must comply with the National Energy Customer Framework.
 Key changes that customers and electrical partners need to be aware of include:

-- Life Support – Customers can now register with Energex, or with their Retailer.
+- Life Support – Customers can now register with us or with their Retailer.

-- Connections – Before Energex can start work and prior to the electronic work request (EWR), a customer connection agreement will be required.
+- Connections – Before we can start work and prior to the electronic work request (EWR), a customer connection agreement will be required.
 The technical information required will mean that most customers will not be able to complete the agreement without the assistance of their electrician.
-Connection agreements will be processed through the Energex Electrical Partners Portal (or the Customer Portal).
+Connection agreements will be processed through our Electrical Partners Portal (or the Customer Portal).

-- Planned Interruptions – We will provide customers with four (4) business days notice for any planned interruption (instead of two (2) business days notice).
+- Planned Interruptions – We'll provide customers with four (4) business days notice for any planned interruption (instead of two (2) business days notice).

 Visit our FAQs for more information.

-The Queensland Electricity Connection and Metering Manual (QECMM) provides minimum requirements for connection of supply and metering of customer installations.
+The Queensland Electricity Connection Manual (QECM) (PDF 4.7 mb) and Queensland Electricity Metering Manual (QEMM) (PDF 9.6 mb) provide minimum requirements for connection of supply and metering of customer installations respectively.

 Solar PV information